Nextiva / Blog / VoIP

-Ever wondered why some companies get a 1-800 phone number?
-Toll-free numbers are the gold standard in business communications, and they offer more than just free calls for customers.
-They project credibility and accessibility, leveling the playing field with larger brands.
+Ever wondered why some businesses have a 1-800 phone number?
+Customer trust is crucial, and a simple, professional contact method can make all the difference.
+Studies have shown that a toll-free number can increase ad response rates by up to 30%.
+They’re the gold standard in business communications and offer customers more than just free calls.
+They convey credibility and accessibility, leveling the playing field against larger brands.

-Toll-free numbers allow businesses to accept inbound calls from customers worldwide without incurring costs for the callers, enhancing global reach and customer satisfaction.
+Toll-free numbers allow businesses to answer incoming calls from customers worldwide free of charge, which increases global reach and customer satisfaction.

-We’ll break everything down in this guide to cover what you want to know about toll-free phone numbers.
-You’ll learn more about how to get one for your business, including types of numbers, top-rated phone systems, and insider tips to lower your communication costs.
+This guide explains everything you need to know about toll-free numbers.
+You’ll learn how to get one for your business, what number types are available, which phone systems are best, and get insider tips for reducing your communication costs.

 What Is a Toll-Free Number?